The need for a responsiveness tester

-There were and still there is numerous responsive testing method available both offline and online.
-They are all good in their own right serving a lot of different stages of the responsive testing realm.
-That stage we were interested in was the front-end building stage.
+There were and still there is numerous method available both offline and online to test the responsiveness of a website.
+They are all good in their own right serving a lot of different stages and purposes of testing website responsiveness.
+That stage we were interested in was the front-end building and final refine stage.
 That part of the workflow when we are compiling the layout, choosing the media queries, and target the devices or device groups.
 Usually we do it in localhost with the design already done and waiting to be built.
-Well, on that stage we were missing some things and a handful of those missing things led us to think of a comprehensive solution for our responsive design to test.
+Well, on that stage we were missing some things and a handful of those missing things led us to think of a comprehensive solution for our website responsiveness test.

-We’ve created OnDevice, the online responsive design tester, to ensure an accurate testing experience for our web design works.
-It’s an experience of a device lab translated into the online world.
-We call it thoughtful.
-So what does thoughtful mean as a responsive design tester?
-Well, for us, it means taking into account all the details that would alter the testing result compared to a real device.
+When we started to create OnDevice, the website responsiveness testing tool, we wanted to build a tool that ensures an accurate responsive view for our web design projects.
+We aimed to create the experience of a device lab translated into the online world.
+We call OnDevice thoughtful.
+So what does thoughtful mean as a responsiveness tester?
+Well, for us, it means eliminating the smothering questions of the website responsiveness testing by taking into account all the details that would alter the test result compared to a real device.

-What was responsive testing and what was missing?
+What was responsiveness testing like and what was missing?

-Before we built our own online responsive tester, we used everything we could find to test our responsive design.
+Before we built our own website responsiveness testing tool, we used everything we could find to test our responsively designed websites.
 Although we have not necessarily found everything in the whole wild world, the tools and methods listed below are those we did find and used quite often.
-In addition, other missing pieces made us think of something smoother.
+The results were often puzzling, turning our website responsiveness testing into responsive guessing.
+In addition, those inconveniences listed below made us think of something smoother.

 - Had no any nearby